History of Scale Drawings - 1:24 and 1:18 Series

 The 1:24 drawings are no longer online, but they represented much of my drawing work in the middle of 2012.
 At the end of 2012, I replaced them with the 1:18 series.

-However, there were some additional steps and experiments along the way.
-I had tried several times in the past to create accurate vector drawings, and I tried again just prior to starting the 1:24 series.
-I made considerable progress on a vector image of an EMD GP40, more so than in any previous attempt at making vector drawings, eventually completing the front truck and basic cab outline of the locomotive.
+However, there were some additional steps and experiments prior to their introduction.
+Following the last 1:36 drawings on February 21, 2012, I experimented with creating vector drawings - something I had tried several times in the past.
+I made considerable progress on a vector image of an EMD GP40, more so than in any previous attempt at making vector drawings, and by March 2, 2012, I had completed the front truck and basic cab outline of the locomotive.
 However, there was one major caveat: that very partial drawing required four days of work, which was painfully slow.

 As a result, on March 3, 2012, I started a GIF version of the same locomotive using my traditional drawing technique in MS Paint, but at the new scale of 3 pixels per inch—making the drawings similar in size to the 1:25 drawings of the Railroad Paintshop.
 I found I could complete the drawing about four times faster than the vector version, while achieving a comparable level of detail (albeit still pixelated).
 The 1:24 series therefore retained my traditional GIF drawing method while incorporating significantly finer detail than the 1:36 series, and the first drawings were uploaded on April 11, 2012.

 1:18 Series: Fine-tuned details

 I worked with the 1:24 series for about nine months in 2012 and found it satisfying.
 However, the scale of 3 pixels per scale inch was awkward to use in a world of half- and quarter-inch dimensions, and I felt I could progress resolution one step further.
-As a result, over the course of three weeks in November 2012, I created 1:18 versions of all the 1:24 drawings I had done, using a new scale of 4 pixels per scale inch.
-To my knowledge, these drawings represent the largest raster-image train drawings on the Internet, although they're still inferior to vector images.
+As a result, starting in the first week of November 2012, I created 1:18 versions of all the 1:24 drawings I had done, largely derived from resized 1:24 drawings and using a new scale of 4 pixels per scale inch.